Archaeological looting: Detecting looted sites by satellite

 Illegal excavations leave distinctive pits across the surface of an archaeological site which bear no resemblance to the surface changes made by official, methodological archaeological work.
 Satellite imaging is one method employed to help identify sites of looting, both by detecting recent lootings and by corroborating reports from locals on the ground, and recent technological advancements have enabled the use of software which automatically parses through satellite images applied to digital elevation models (DEMs) to find irregularities consistent with sites of looting.
 Satellites have also been used effectively to keep an eye on sites where looting has been known to occur.
 Additional measures of aerial surveillance of archaeological sites, including by drones, helicopters, and airplanes, have seen limited application due to interference imposed by local governments and conflict.
 Satellite imaging may be effective at detecting locations which have been looted in this visually distinct way, but these techniques are ineffective when applied to other ways in which historic sites can be stolen from or defaced.

+Countermeasures

+In at least one instance, looters who carved up the head of a lamassu in 1995, under Saddam Hussein, in order to smuggle it out of Iraq, were caught and executed.